pragya2002/shl-task-full_stack/README.md

 - **List View**: Allows users to explore detailed project information by clicking on individual projects.

 - **Search Functionality**: Provides a search feature for finding specific projects.
-Optionally, smart search using GPT-3.5/4 enables multi-attribute searches.
+Optionally, smart search using Hugging Face enables multi-attribute searches.
 For example, users can find projects where ReactJS is used in the front-end, and Python is used in the backend.

 - **Responsive Design**: The application is responsive, ensuring it works seamlessly on different screen sizes, including mobile devices.